Phone Number Verification

 Create a form with a phone field and a button to the step

-.Create the first action on the button and configure it to
+input-phone.
+Give the phone field an ID such asPhoneNumber1.Create the first action on the button and configure it to

-.
+Trigger Telesign Silent Verificationwith the targetPhoneNumber1forPhone Number.
 In this case, the target is the field containing the phone number that the silent verification will conduct on.Then configure

-, or any hidden field you would like to store the result of silent verification.
+Verification Statuswith the targettest-telesign-silent, or any hidden field you would like to store the result of silent verification.
 The value of this field will be either True or False (Boolean).Create the second action

-to be the intended step you want to take the user to when silent verification is successful.
-Here we will redirect user to a step calledsuccess
+Go To Step, and configure theNext Stepto be the intended step you want to take the user to when silent verification is successful.
+Here we will redirect user to a step calledsuccess.

 Go to the Flow tab, edit the connection between

-and add a condition where the field is the hidden field you set the silent verification status to store at (in this case,test-telesign-silent
+input-phoneand add a condition where the field is the hidden field you set the silent verification status to store at (in this case,test-telesign-silent), and selectis truein the dropdown to indicate when the value of this field is a boolean value of true.

 Similarly you can create another connection for when silent verification fails (

-is false) per below example.
+test-telesign-silentis false) per below example.

-Phone Number Voice OTP Powered by Telesign
+Phone Number Voice and SMS OTP Powered by Telesign

 Following the example above, create another step called

-For OTP via Voice powered by Telesign, create the first action on the button
+For OTP via Voice powered by Telesign create the first action on the button

-.
-In this case, the target is the field containing the phone number that the Telesign voice will call in order to send the OTP code.Create the second action
+PhoneNumber1(or any phone filed name you have given) forPhone Number.
+In this case, the target is the field containing the phone number that Telesign will contact in order to send the OTP code.

-to be a step where users can input the OTP code.
+Go To Step, and configure theNext Stepto be a step where users can input the OTP code.

 Create a step to allow users to input the OTP pin.
 Configure the length of the pin input field to be 7 for Telesign Voice OTP and name it